ajmalsiddiqui/ajmals-website/content/blog/mastering-your-tools-becoming-a-better-programmer-without-any-programming.md

 <!--more-->

 Programming is still a very artisanly job.
 Sure, we have things like code linters, boilerplate generators, and capabilities to automatically refactor large codebases, but most of the code that actually matters - new features, complex bugfixes, etc - is still handcrafted with love.
 A master artisan is a master of his toolbox, and that's what we're talking about today.
+If you aren't convinced that efficiency and speed matter, [this article][19] might help change your mind.

 > At risk of stating the obvious, I am definitely not saying that you should stop learning actual programming skills and devote yourself to this stuff.
 Being a good programmer is all about, well, programming.
 This stuff will just make the process more efficient and more rewarding.